Effective July 13, 2004; last revised date January 6, 2022

 RAND and the third-party service providers it uses have established and maintain reasonable procedures to protect the confidentiality, security, and integrity of personal information collected by our websites.
 RAND will disclose your personal information if required to do so by law or in the good-faith belief that such action is necessary to conform with applicable laws, or to comply with legal process served on you, RAND, or the site.

-For more information you may contact RAND's Data Protection Officer at: email@example.com
+For more information or to request data deletion, you may contact RAND's Data Protection Officer at firstname.lastname@example.org.

 RAND offers a modest ability to create an online account where you may log in to access, review and update your email subscription settings for a variety of RAND newsletters and email alerts associated with your email address.
 You may unsubscribe at any time.